Drunk on a Plane

 All crimes on an aircraft are federal crimes and with the zero-tolerance policy, you will be tried in federal court if you are charged with a crime on an airplane.
 The punishments for committing crimes on an airplane can be severe so if you are charged or arrested after an incident on an airplane in the US you’ll need to hire an experienced legal defense team immediately.

 The Defenders in Las Vegas will investigate your case and tell you what you can expect as the outcome.
-If we find evidence that it wasn’t you that committed the crime, we will get the charges dismissed.
+If we find evidence that it wasn’t you who committed the crime, we will get the charges dismissed.

 We can also get charges reduced if you have no prior criminal offenses.